 TCs must obtain their VSS from the police services office based on where they reside.
 We have provided the information below for some jurisdictions.
-If you live in a jurisdiction that does not appear below, please check your local police website, or go to your local police station to request a VSS.
+If your jurisdiction does not appear below, please check your local police website, or go to your local police station to request a VSS.

-Information about Criminal Background Checks with Vulnerable Sector Screening VSS is available on the Mentoring and Teaching Resource Room (MTRR) https://mtrr.blog.yorku.ca/criminal-background-checks/.
+Information about Criminal Background Checks with Vulnerable Sector Screening VSS is available on the Mentoring and Teaching Resource Room (MTRR)

+https://mtrr.blog.yorku.ca/criminal-background-checks/.
 We encourage all Teacher Candidates (TC's) to review the information carefully.